 Remove salmon from the fridge to come to room temp for 10 minutes; use tongs to turn flip the salmon fillets around, moving them around in the marinade.

 While the dough is rising, preheat the oven to 200C.
-Bake salmon for 10 minutes, use tongs or an egg slip to turn the fillets around and cook for a further 4-5 minutes (I prefer the salmon rare in the middle).
+Bake salmon for 10 minutes, turn the fillets around and cook for a further 4-5 minutes (I prefer the salmon rare in the middle).

 Set up your bamboo steamer in the frypan or wok with about 5 cm of water in the base, or around 1-2cm below the base of the basket.
 Place pan with the steamer in it over a hotplate on medium/high heat until you can see a bit of steam coming off the water.
 Place each bun on the baking paper into the steamer – I did 4 at a time in mine as it has two layers.
 Steam each bun for 5-8 minutes, or until dough is pale, fluffy and firm when you press it.
 Make sure the water in the pan doesn’t run dry; keep some boiled water in your kettle on standby just in case although I didn’t need it.